Parameterized Complexity of Locally Minimal Defensive Alliances: Basic Notations

-A defensive alliance $S$ is connected if the subgraph induced by $S$ is connected.
-An alliance $S$ is called a {\it connected locally minimal alliance} if for any $v\in S$, $S\setminus \{v\}$ is not a connected alliance.
-Notice that any globally minimal alliance is also connected.
-In this paper, we consider {\sc Locally Minimal Defensive Alliance} and {\sc Exact Connected Locally Minimal Defensive Alliance} under structural parameters.
-We define the problems as follows: \\ \fbox { } \\ \fbox { } Our results are as follows: \begin{itemize} \item {\sc Connected Locally Minimal Strong Defensive Alliance} problem is polynomial time solvable on trees. \item {\sc Locally Minimal Defensive Alliance} problem is NP-complete, even when restricted to planar graphs. \item We give a randomized FPT algorithm for the {\sc Exact Connected Locally Minimal Defensive Alliance} problem using color coding technique. \item {\sc Locally Minimal Defensive Alliance} problem is FPT when parameterized by neighbourhood diversity of the input graph. \item {\sc Exact Connected Locally Minimal Defensive Alliance} parameterized by treewidth is W[1]-hard and thus not FPT (unless FPT=W[1]). \item {\sc Locally Minimal Defensive Alliance} problem is polynomial time solvable for graphs with bounded treewith. \end{itemize}
+In this paper, we study {\sc Locally Minimal Defensive Alliance} and {\sc Exact Connected Locally Minimal Defensive Alliance} mainly from the parameterized complexity point of view.
+We show both tractability and intractability results.
+Our results are the following: \begin{itemize} \item {\sc Locally Minimal Defensive Alliance} is NP-complete, even when restricted to planar graphs. \item {\sc Locally Minimal Defensive Alliance} is fixed-parameter tractable (FPT) when parameterized by neighbourhood diversity. \item {\sc Locally Minimal Defensive Alliance} parameterized by treewidth is W[1]-hard and thus not FPT (unless FPT=W[1]). \item {\sc Locally Minimal Defensive Alliance} problem is polynomial time solvable for graphs with bounded treewidth.
+That is, the problem can be solved in XP-time when parameterized by treewidth. \item Finally, we give a randomized FPT algorithm for {\sc Exact Connected Locally Minimal Defensive Alliance} when parameterized by the solution size $k$. \end{itemize}

 {\it Known Results:} The decision version for several types of alliances have been shown to be NP-complete.
 Carvajal et al. \cite{small} proved that deciding if a graph contains a strong defensive alliance of size at most $k$ is NP-hard.
-The defensive alliance problem is NP-complete even when restricted to split, chordal and bipartite graph \cite{Lindsay}.
-Bazgan et al. \cite{BAZGAN2019111} proved that deciding if a graph contains a locally minimal strong defensive alliance of size at least $k$ is NP-complete, even when restricted to bipartite graphs with average degree less than 3.6; deciding if a graph contains a connected locally minimal strong defensive alliance or a connected locally minimal defensive alliance of size at least $k$ is NP-complete, even when restricted to bipartite graphs with average degree less than $2+\epsilon$, for any $\epsilon >0$.
+The problem of deciding if a graph contains defensive alliance of size at most $k$ is NP-complete even when restricted to split, chordal and bipartite graphs \cite{Lindsay}.
+Bazgan et al. \cite{BAZGAN2019111} proved that deciding if a graph contains a locally minimal strong defensive alliance of size at least $k$ is NP-complete, even when restricted to bipartite graphs with average degree less than 3.6.
+Bazgan et al. \cite{BAZGAN2019111} also proved that deciding if a graph contains a connected locally minimal strong defensive alliance or a connected locally minimal defensive alliance of size at least $k$ is NP-complete, even when restricted to bipartite graphs with average degree less than $2+\epsilon$, for any $\epsilon >0$.